harmeetk136/project/README.md

 ## 📄 Internship Report

-The report detailing objectives, tasks, challenges, and outcomes is available in `Internship_Report.pdf`.
+The report detailing objectives, tasks, challenges, and outcomes is available in `Internship Assignment Report`.

 ---

-## 📬 Contact

-For any queries related to this internship project, feel free to contact:

-**Harmeet Kaur**
-Email: [your email]
-NULLCLASS Internship (2025)